kennedy-james/brain-mri-regression/README.md

 The following methods were considered for outlier detection: z-score, knn, isolation forest, svm, pca with svm, pca with isoforest.

-The current implementation uses 2 principal components together with Isolation Forest for outlier detection.
+For outlier detection, the current implementation uses the 2 principal components to fit an Isolation Forest with contamination of 0.045.

 ![outlier_detector_pca_isoforest.png](reports/figures/outlier_detector_pca_isoforest.png)